 There’s a lot to consider when it comes to choosing a good transmitter, such as the display screen (resolution, backlight etc), how the sticks feel (gimbals quality), multiple model memories and Training features (Buddy mode), and so on.
 Some may also like the expo and curve functions which allow you to change how the sticks react to your input by softening there feel at points you setup. (although this can also be done in the flight controller software, which is actually preferred by many pilots so you don’t reduce the sticks resolution and inputs on the radio)

 Some RC transmitters support programming and firmware flashing to enhance user experience.
 You can personalize them with music and voice recordings or whatever you’d like.
 Do your research before spending good money on it.

-An RC transmitter is a long term investment.
+A decent RC transmitter is a long term investment.

 The 9XR or 9XR-Pro is a step up from the 9X.
 It has similar functionality to other higher end transmitters but comes in the most basic forms to keep costs super low.
-It is programmable so you can modify it and flash various types of transmitter firmwares on it, has the ability to load custom sounds, music to program to the switches and different functions.
+It is programmable so you can modify it and flash various types of transmitter firmware on it, has the ability to load custom sounds, music to program to the switches and different functions.
 Since it also uses external modules you can use it with a couple of different protocols such as Frsky, Orange (dsmx/dsm2).
 There are many mods that can be done and there is a whole open source community surrounding it which gives its users endless options.